Amsel11/scGPT_tools/README.md

 ```

 ### Download Models
-Download pre-trained scGPT models and place them in the `models/scGPT_human/` directory.
-Models can be downloaded from the scGPT releases page.
+Download pre-trained scGPT models from the [scGPT repository ](https://github.com/bowang-lab/scGPT/tree/main).
+Place them in the `models/scGPT_human/` directory, or specify the file directory in the config.

 ## Usage